Data Note: Donor Funding for the Current Ebola Response in the DRC

 Key Issues for the U.S. and Other Stakeholders

 Maintaining a robust response to Ebola in the DRC over the next several months, and maybe even longer, will require additional donor funding.
 As such, there are several issues for the U.S. and other donors to consider:

 - Overall, information on donor financing is limited and fragmented.
 No systematic resource or tool for tracking contributions exists, a situation made more complex because the Ebola response is taking place in the context of a broad set of humanitarian crises with multiple multilateral and bilateral funding mechanisms contributing resources across a spectrum of activities (see KFF explainer).
 For the U.S. specifically, while some data are available, the full range of funding information has not been provided.

 - Coordination of donor funding outside official national response plans is unclear.
-With only half of donor funding for the response – including about a third of U.S. financial support – identifiable as directly supporting the official national response plans, it is not clear whether donor efforts are being coordinated effectively and funding provided for the most critical or pressing activities, including those identified under the official national response plans.
+With about half of donor funding for the response – including about a fifth of U.S. financial support – identifiable as directly supporting the official national response plans, it is not clear whether donor efforts are being coordinated effectively and funding provided for the most critical or pressing activities, including those identified under the official national response plans.
 With regard to the U.S. specifically, there is limited information about how U.S. funding and efforts are coordinated with U.N. and DRC-led efforts.

 - The status of U.S. funding going forward is uncertain.
 It is unclear how much funding remains available for use in the U.S. response, whether the current administration will request additional funds, and whether Congress will provide such funding.
 At USAID, it is unclear what funds remain in the leftover FY 2015 emergency Ebola funding being used for response activities.
 At CDC, all leftover FY 2015 emergency Ebola funding was to be spent out entirely by the end of FY 2019, but the agency may use funds from the emergency reserve fund for its Ebola activities in FY 2020 (see Box 1).